laurent85v/archuseriso/readme.md

 #### ZFS packages

-To build `zfs-utils`, `zfs-linux` and `zfs-linux-headers` for the current Arch Linux kernel, use the `aui-buildzfs` script:
+To build `zfs-utils`, `zfs-linux` and `zfs-linux-headers`, use the `aui-buildzfs` tool:

       sudo aui-buildzfs

-The script uses the zfs PKGBUILDs from archuseriso to build the zfs packages, they are compatible on any Arch Linux system.

 Normal installation on usb device
 ----------------------------------
-A normal installation can be carried out, this mode is the equivalent of an installation on an internal hard disk.
-Parameters specific to the live system are reset to Arch Linux default values with the exception of systemd journal which remains configured in volatile mode to limit disk I/O (especially for thumb drives)
+A normal installation can be carried out, this mode is the equivalent of an installation to an internal hard disk.
+Live system specific settings are reset to Arch Linux defaults, except for the system log which remains configured in volatile mode to limit disk I/O.

 Synopsis: